LatanaTech/kayzen_api/README.md

 end
 ```

-## Authentication

 The Kayzen API has an `authentication/token` endpoint which issues an Oauth token that expires after 30 minutes.
 This gem ensures that there is always a valid Oauth token present before making a request (and requests that token if not).

 Your application code does not need to explicitly make an authentication request - the gem will do this if one is neccessary.

 ## Development